MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ---
 # Configure .NET code quality analyzers with EditorConfig

-Starting in .NET 5.0, code quality analyzers (`CAxxxx` rules) are included with the .NET SDK.
-Each code quality analyzer, can be refined to apply to the parts of your codebase through configurable options.
+Starting in .NET 5.0, [`CAxxxx` code quality analyzers](code-analysis-for-managed-code-warnings.md) are included with the [.NET SDK](/dotnet/fundamentals/productivity/code-analysis.md/#code-quality-analysis).
+Each code quality analyzer can be refined to apply to the parts of your codebase through configurable options.
 Each option is specified by adding a key-value pair to an [EditorConfig](https://editorconfig.org) file.
 A configuration file can be specific to a file, project, solution, or the entire repo.

 > [!TIP]
 > Add an .editorconfig file to your project by right-clicking the project in **Solution Explorer** and selecting **Add** > **New Item**.
 In the **Add New Item** window, enter **editorconfig** in the search box.
 Select the **editorconfig File (default)** template and choose **Add**.